Pensions Dashboards

 Penalties are likely to be more robust where there is clear evidence of intentional non-compliance.

 TPR consulted on their proposed compliance and enforcement policy, which was published in June 2022.
-They have updated this following the DWP publishing Pension Dashboard connection guidance in March 2024, and are looking to finalise their guidance later this year.
+They have updated this following the DWP publishing Pension Dashboard connection guidance in March 2024, and have now finalised their guidance, which can be viewed here.

 What information will be made available once pensions dashboards launch?